KittyGiraudel/site/_posts/2013-01-23-development-environment.md

 ### Git

 Yaaaaay!
 Git, my dear friend!
 Guys, **I suck at Git**.
 I understand the main idea, I even know how to do some very basic stuff but every single time I need to do something it takes me about 20 minutes, I have to try every command I know (which is about 6 or 7), fail, get upset, read the doc, don't understand anything either and finally ask my brother.
-Long story short, I don't like Git... yet.
+Long story short, I don't like Git… yet.

 But I still have an [account at GitHub](https://github.com/HugoGiraudel) which only has 2 repositories as of today (good ones tho!).
 I hope I'll push other things in the not so distand future.